ENIGMA-infra/ENIGMA-Tremor/docs/projects/ongoing/Cortical_Subcortical_Cerebellum_Morphology_Project.md

-# Welcome to the ENIGMA-PD FreeSurfer 7 guidelines!
+# Welcome to the ENIGMA-Tremor Cortical/Subcortical/Cerebellum Morphology Project guidelines!

-This page is created to guide collaborating ENIGMA-PD sites through the FreeSurfer processing steps.
+This page is created to guide collaborating ENIGMA-Tremor sites through the FreeSurfer processing steps.
 The outcomes include cortical thickness, cortical surface area, and volume of subcortical regions and their subfields.
 All steps and code required are combined into the guidelines presented here.
-If you have any questions, concerns, or issues, please contact the ENIGMA-PD core team at enigma-pd@amsterdamumc.nl.
+If you have any questions, concerns, or issues, please contact the ENIGMA-Tremor core team at m.laansma@amsterdamumc.nl.

 ## Leaderboard
 To help motivate and monitor each site's progress, we maintain a leaderboard that outlines all the steps detailed in these guidelines.
-If you are in charge of data processing at your site, please request access and regularly update your progress on the current steps on the [ENIGMA-PD Leaderboard](https://docs.google.com/spreadsheets/d/13iGfh-97ZYnAyjT5egBDHmGhqXbsl1yo1A6QnPXQYbY/edit?usp=sharing).
+If you are in charge of data processing at your site, please request access and regularly update your progress on the current steps on the [ENIGMA-Tremor Leaderboard](https://docs.google.com/spreadsheets/d/1eYlLcxH7ET17Nr1wskm55SLVEqAoaBod_r1zIid9FSk/edit?usp=sharing).

 ## Overview
 The figure shows the expected outcomes and corresponding processing steps - most of which can be performed using the Nipoppy framework and helper Python package.
 We strongly recommend adoption of Nipoppy tools to simplify coordination and ensure reproducibility of this end-to-end process across all sites.